egomezsumma/bootcamp-workshop/Module-04/README.md

         git remote add azure https://YOUR-WEBSITE-NAME.scm.azurewebsites.net/YOUR-WEBSITE-NAME-woloski.git
         git push azure master

     > You will have to enter the user and password created in Step 4.
 The deployment status will be shown in the command line.

 6. If you go to the **DEPLOYMENTS** menu in the Windows Azure portal, you should see the deployment in progress.

     ![](http://puu.sh/2HfVQ.png)

 If the deployment worked fine you can now browse to the website.
-However, it should fail because of two things: the callback configured in Auth0 is localhost (not the cloud) and also it is pointing to the dev mongo db.
+However, it should fail because of various things: first of all, the port where node.js will start listening (8080) won't work in the cloud.
+Also the callback configured in Auth0 is localhost (not the cloud) and also it is pointing to the dev mongo db.
 We will fix that in the next exercise.

 ## Exercise 2 - Configuration management